 Insect Control: How to Get Rid of Wasps

 It is helpful to determine where the nesting area is located but it is recommended to contact a pest control company to treat and remove the nest since these nests can be quite large.
 The most effective treatment for social wasp is to apply a dust insecticide to the entrance of the nest which will terminate the insect within 24 hours.
+We treat either exposed nests or nests inside a structure or the ground.
 Wasp nests are removed if at all possible.
 Miller Pest Control guarantees the wasp nest area for the duration of the season.

 How to Identify a Wasp Infestation

 Signs of infestation are dependent on species but most often the workers and the nest are the most common signs.
 Though it is recommended to leave it to a professional to properly identify the particular species living near your home, here are a few facts that might help you identify your pest.

 - Wasps have a distinct head with chewing mouthparts, short elbowed antennae, and large compound eyes.

 - The thorax and abdomen are marked with yellow, red or brown on a black background.